ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch2/draft1.md

 ...

+_Early February 2022_ (nts: get weeks where needed from notes and calendar, should be second week of Feb)

 My first two days at Vouch were of little incident or consequence.
 I met my manager, Eloise, and thought she was really friendly.
 She had a Steve Martin poster her wife had bought with hats referencing many of his movies, and was fairly outgoing.
 There was a meeting for the new employees to meet the "C Levels" - the C*O's of the company, the top leadership structure of the then ~ 50 employee large firm - it was scheduled for Tuesday, but cancelled suddenly in the morning.
 I thought that was a bit weird, but not a big deal.

 It's not terribly abnormal to _not_ get a work item your first week on a tech gig as a web developer -- usually you're setting up the code bases of whatever program you're working on so you have a "local" or "development" setup on your machine that you can use to edit code in an isolated fashion, separate from whatever live servers run the business.
 Setting things up took awhile, but I recall being up and running within my first few days.

 I was hired to largely be a front end developer -- this is the part of the website that runs in your device's browser, and communicates to the server.
 I have experience with working the latter, but for this job, my focus was a leadership role in the former.
 One thing I don't take for granted is that as a front end developer, I'm largely divorced from any customer data while working on my local environment.
-That said, the concept of _authentication_ -- one of the principal things that happens whenever you supply a user and password -- does happen on the client side, even if the important part -- the part where the password gets checked for validity -- doesn't; that's on the server.
+That said, the concept of _authentication_ -- one of the principal things that happens whenever you supply a user and password -- does partially happen on the client side, even if the important part -- the part where the password gets checked for validity -- doesn't; that's on the server.

 So, while reviewing the codebase to which I was hoping to dedicate years of my life to, I looked at, well, the page I was looking at when I started my local development setup - the login page.

 You may be familiar with the idea of a login page.

-One thing I often do is look at the code that assembles the page to see... its my job.
-It's literally my fucking job. (nts: behave, use your words)
+One thing I often do is look at the code that assembles the page to see how it behaves: it's a big part of my job.

+The login page being the first page I looked at had a lot to do with the website in question - the company's "app." website to manage data, not it's more sales oriented main "www." website - locking you out until you login... like... many if not most data oriented websites.

 While looking at the login page for Vouch's site, I noticed they were using a third party provider for authentication that I was familiar with - _Auth0_.
 Now, if you asked me to my _face_ my opinion on whether a company like Vouch - dozens of developers, 8 figures in funding - needs or ought to be relying on a third party provider for something like authentication, I'd be more polite.